-As you start building your home, you spend a great amount of time designing and developing the layout of the kitchen.
-Typically, a homeowner spends around 15-20 percent value of their home on a kitchen development or remodeling.
+As you start building your home, you spend a great amount of time designing and developing the kitchen layout.
+Typically, a homeowner spends around 15-20 percent of their home on a kitchen development or remodeling.

-Within the budget limit of the kitchen, a decent amount is spent in developing the kitchen cabinet.
-This is by far the most important furniture in a kitchen which gives the storage facility for the kitchen utensils.
+Within the budget limit of the kitchen, a decent amount is spent on developing the kitchen cabinet.
+This is by far the most important piece of furniture in a kitchen that gives the kitchen utensils the storage facility.
 Nowadays, installing the oven, stove, dishwasher, and other appliances into the cabinet has become a good practice.

 Taking a considerable share of the budget also puts the question of whether the designing plan has been done efficiently.
 Every owner wants that mistakes are as few as possible.
 Yet, some mistakes are worth noting so that you get to be prepared from the beginning.